 Michael Faraday and Hippolyte Pixii gave the very first concept of alternator.
-Michael Faraday designed a rotating rectangular turn of conductor inside a magnetic field to produce alternating current in the external static circuit.
+Michael Faraday designed a rotating rectangular turn of conductor inside a magnetic field to produce alternating electric current in the external static circuit.
 After that in the year of 1886 J.E.H.
 Gordon, designed and produced first prototype of useful model.
 After that Lord Kelvin and Sebastian Ferranti designed a model of 100 to 300 Hz synchronous generator.
 Nikola Tesla in 1891, designed a commercially useful 15 KHz generator.
 After this year, poly phase alternators were come into picture which can deliver electric currents of multiple phases.

 Use of Alternator

 The power for electrical system of modern vehicles produces from alternator.
 In previous days, DC generators or dynamos were used for this purpose but after development of alternator, the dc dynamos are replaced by more robust and light weight alternator.
-Although the electrical system of motor vehicles generally requires direct current but still an alternator along with diode rectifier instead of a DC generator is better choice as the complicated commutation is absent here.
+Although the electrical system of motor vehicles generally requires direct electric current but still an alternator along with diode rectifier instead of a DC generator is better choice as the complicated commutation is absent here.
 This special type of generator which is used in vehicle is known as automotive alternator.

 Another use of alternator is in diesel electric locomotive.
 Actually the engine of this locomotive is nothing but an alternator driven by diesel engine.
-The alternating current produced by this generator is converted to DC by integrated silicon diode rectifiers to feed all the dc traction motors.
+The alternating electric current produced by this generator is converted to DC by integrated silicon diode rectifiers to feed all the dc traction motors.
 And these dc traction motors drive the wheel of the locomotive.

 This machine is also used in marine similar to diesel electric locomotive.
 The synchronous generator used in marine is specially designed with appropriate adaptations to the salt-water environment.
 The typical output level of marine alternator is about 12 or 24 volt.
 In large marine, more than one units are used to provide large power.
-In this marine system the power produced by alternator is first rectified then used for charging the engine starter batteries and auxiliary supply batteries of marine.
+In this marine system the power produced by alternator is first rectified then used for charging the engine starter battery and auxiliary supply battery of marine.

 Types of Alternator